Phenoxymethylpenicillin 250mg Film-coated Tablets

 Children below 5 years: 125mg every 12 hours.

-In children younger than 5 years of age tablets are not usually administered.
+Children with difficulty in swallowing or in children younger than 5 years of age tablets are not usually administered.
 The more appropriate formulation for this age group should be used.
-Sometimes older children may have difficulties swallowing tablets.

 To avoid late complications (rheumatic fever), infections with β -haemolytic streptococci should be treated for 10 days.